-4. Understand the companies stock control systems 4.1.
-Analyse company stock control systems, to include job ticket systems trimmings stock control systems suppliers names, addresses, delivery times, reliability and prices buying policies 5.
-Implement company stock control systems 5.1.
-Make accurate estimates of fabrics and materials5.2.
-Check purchase invoices on receipt of delivery Use safe working practices that conform to current legislative requirements and codes of practice 6.1.
-Use working practices that are safe and conform to current legislative requirements and codes of practice Mapping to National Occupational Standards This unit relates to Bespoke Cutting and Tailoring NOS January 2012 Unit C1
+4.1.
+Applying a property stock, as attack as attack as a facility of 4.1.
+Analyse company stock control systems, to include job ticket systems trimmings stock control systems suppliers names, addresses, delivery times, reliability and prices buying policies 5.1.
+Make accurate estimates of fabrics and materials 5.2.
+Check purchase invoices on receipt of delivery 6.1.
+Use working practices that are safe and conform to current legislative requirements and codes of practice

+Mapping to National Occupational Standards This unit relates to Bespoke Cutting and Tailoring NOS January 2012 Unit C1